Why come to the Mount for a master's degree in nursing?

 Based on the most recent data, 90% of students typically

-complete the master of science in nursing within four years of
+complete the MSN program within four years of entrance.
+Responses

-entrance.
-Responses to a survey administered six months after
+to a survey administered six months after graduation reported that

 accreditation from the prestigious Commission on Collegiate Nursing